 Over the course of time, people came up with additional labels for Free Software.
 Often the motivation for these terms is to highlight different aspects and to avoid confusion.

 Free Software was first defined with the four freedoms mentioned above by the GNU project in 1986.
-In 1998, "Open Source" has been set up as a marketing campaign for Free Software but with the same freedoms in mind.
+In 1998, "Open Source" was set up as a marketing campaign for Free Software but with the same freedoms in mind.
 Other widely known labels for Free Software are "Libre Software", initiated to avoid the ambiguity of the English word "free", and "FOSS" or "FLOSS" as abbreviations for "Free (Libre) Open Source Software".

 The level of freedom particular software offers is always determined by the licence, not the label.
 In other words, don’t get confused by different terms for the same features.
 If you are interested in the historical background and why we prefer the original term, you can Read more...

 The numerous advantages of Free Software are a benefit in themselves, but also contribute positively to other technical and non-technical fields.
 Since the FSFE's foundation in 2001, we have been exploring different areas and how Free Software can make a difference.

 - Democracy: technology greatly influences today's society.
 That is why control over technology has to be in the hands of everybody, not just a small group.

 - Open Standards: Open Standards allow people to share all kinds of data freely and with perfect fidelity.
 They resist lock-in and other artificial barriers to interoperability, and promote choice between vendors and technology solutions.